coreos/ignition/docs/operator-notes.md

 Similarly, to make changes under the `/tmp` or `/run` paths, you should use [tmpfiles.d config files](https://www.mankier.com/5/tmpfiles.d).

-These directories are managed by system services (sysctl, udev, and systemd).
-Changes under the directories must come from the services' configuration.
-Otherwise, the services are not aware of the changes, and may ignore or overwrite them.
+Those directories are managed by system services (systemd, udev, etc.).
+Changes under those directories should come from the services' configuration.
+Otherwise, those services will not be aware of those changes, and may ignore or overwrite them.

 ## SELinux